rixx/books.rixx.de/data/reviews/agatha-christie/curtain/index.md

 thought I'd continue with the last one.
 Agatha Christie takes Poirot full circle, with the last novel playing in the same place as the first one, with plenty of reminiscing going on.

-This is a pretty good showcase for the better kind of Christie mystery, I think, where she sets up a regular whodunnit, and then presents a solution that is unconventional in at least one way.
+This is a good showcase for the better Christie mystery, I think, where she sets up a regular whodunnit, and then presents a solution that is unconventional in at least one way.
 She does the same in Death on the Nile, and Orient Express, and of course in Roger Ackroyd.
 I found this one a little contrived, but nonetheless a nice read, and it was interesting to contrast her later writing with her earlier one.